Solving 3 Common Security Gaps Through Better Cybersecurity Collaboration

 - Executive and board level training on current threats can be eye-opening for members of your leadership team.
 It will help them understand cyber risk as a critical organizational threat, rather than a topic that primarily concerns the IT team.
 In particular, many management teams still think a company has to be “targeted” to be affected by a cybersecurity attack, when the reality is that most attacks are opportunistic in nature, meaning the criminals don’t care who clicks the phishing link, they’ll take it!

 - On-going management training and updates will establish a shared understanding of the cyber threat landscape, which will support effective internal communication on threats, security posture, gaps, and risk reduction measures.
+We now offer monthly executive threat briefing packages, contact us if you would like more information.

 - The leadership team doesn’t need to get into the weeds on the threats or controls, but a shared context will allow cybersecurity collaboration to develop over time and give leadership teams the context of why it matters.
 Training will also allow the leadership team to ask more meaningful questions when considering security reports, budgets, and proposed changes.